-What happens in Browntown when the lease ends?
+What happens in Browntown when the lease term ends?

 At the end of the lease in Browntown, either party can opt to end the tenancy.
 The landlord could choose not to renew the lease or the renter could choose to not to renew the lease.
 If the rental investor wishes to end the lease, or conclude our management services, please send us written notice as described in your rental management agreement.

-When we don't receive such notice, we will strive to make choices that will keep your rental producing the highest possible net income.
-This means that we will routinely create a new lease for a tenant 6 to 8 weeks before the end of the lease term in order to renew the lease.
+When we don't receive such notice, we will strive to make choices that will keep your rental investment producing the highest possible net income.
+This means that we will typically contact a renter 6 to 8 weeks before the end of the lease in order to renew the lease.

 - Month-to-month --- This will include a large rent increase.